 The pressures of modern life have made it incredibly difficult for women to breastfeed for as long as many would prefer and the limits of anatomy have made breastfeeding arguably more difficult for fathers.
-That means that, for many families, bottle feeding becomes a necessity around the time mom has to head back to work.
-It’s an adjustment and, like other adjustments made in those nervous early months, it arrives along with a lot of guidance — some good and some terrible.
+That means that, for many families, bottle-feeding becomes a necessity around the time mom has to head back to work.
+It’s an adjustment and, like other adjustments made in those nervous early months, it arrives along with a lot of bottle feeding guidance — some good and some terrible.

 The reason for the proliferation of bad data on bottle feeding likely stems from the emotional immediacy of the act and the fact that it is often freighted with a peculiar but persistent kind of guilt.
 The truth is that bottle feeding isn’t that complicated and the people that claim it is are largely (though not entirely) wrong.